TanStack/router/docs/framework/react/start/middleware.md

 Several methods are available to customize the middleware.
 If you are (hopefully) using TypeScript, the order of these methods is enforced by the type system to ensure maximum inference and type safety.

 - `middleware`: Add a middleware to the chain.
-- `input`: Modify the input object before it is passed to this middleware and any nested middleware.
+- `validator`: Modify the data object before it is passed to this middleware and any nested middleware.
 - `server`: Define server-side logic that the middleware will execute before any nested middleware and ultimately a server function, and also provide the result to the next middleware.
 - `client`: Define client-side logic that the middleware will execute before any nested middleware and ultimately the client-side RPC function (or the server-side function), and also provide the result to the next middleware.